-St. Louis Reporter Vows To ‘Ram A Hot Poker Up David Hogg’s A**’, Now Facing Calls For Boycott
+St. Louis Reporter Vows To ‘Ram A Hot Poker Up David Hogg’s A**,’ Now Facing Calls For Boycott

 It wasn’t just Twitter where Allman directed his ire towards the teenager.
 On his KDNL show, Allman was a little more diplomatic about his feelings on Hogg.

-“You can’t say ‘Hey I’m just a kid.
+“You can’t say ‘Hey I’m just a kid.’
 We have to be allowed to refute what you’re saying… or to respond to it, you can’t be all the time grabbing your blanket when the going gets tough.”

 Why it took over two weeks for Allman’s tweet about Hogg to gain notice in the media remains unclear.
 It may be that he restricts access to his Twitter feed: a Twitter account, purportedly belonging to Allman, is marked as “Private,” meaning only approved users can access its content.
 Although when that Twitter account was made private remains unclear.